leldr/Kobo-Composite-Markup-Generator/README.md

 2. and that each 'markup' consists of a `jpg` file of the page that was written on and an indentically named `svg` file.
 3. a python virtual environement is being used, with `cairosvg` and `pillow` python libraries already installed.

+As of Dec.
+21, 2024, I consider this project incomplete.
+I wrote this script in 2ish hours and would like to have a standalone executeable with a simple GUI that will be accessible to non-technical people.
+I use Calibre as well, so if I could figure out how to make this a plugin that would be even better.

 ---
 _This readme is a work and progress, detailed instructions will follow._